-Is MRCC: IHO Definition: A statement that expresses if a Coast Guard station performs the function of a Maritime Rescue and Coordination Centre.
+Is MRCC: IHO Definition: A statement that expresses if a Coast Guard station performs the function of Deleted: coastguard Maritime Rescue and Coordination Centre.

-Indication: A True value is an indication that the encoded Coast Guard station performs the function of a Maritime Rescue and Coordination Centre.
+Indication: A True value is an indication that the encoded Coast Guard station performs the function of Deleted: coast Maritime Rescue and Coordination Centre.